-Heat the remaining ghee in a large pan and add the above flour mixture, stirring continuously until golden brown and releases a roasted aroma.
-This takes about 15 minutes.
-Add the nuts and cardamom powder and stir until well combined.
+- Heat the remaining ghee in a large sauce pan and add the above flour mixture, stirring continuously until golden brown and releases a roasted aroma about 7 to 10 minutes.
+Stir in the nuts and cardamom until combined.

 - Gradually add the sugar syrup and keep stirring till the mixture thickens and leaves the sides of the pan.
 Take care not to stir to for too long; if you do the mixture will become too rubbery when set.